Information for Municipalities

 - Search for currently certified wastewater treatment plant operators on DEC's Certified Operators Directory

-- Wastewater treatment plants are scored based on type and complexity of the treatment using a point system outlined in the 6NYCRR Part 650.3 and may be calculated using the Plant Score Sheet form (PDF, 57 KB)
+- Wastewater treatment plants are scored based on type and complexity of the treatment using a point system outlined in the 6NYCRR Part 650.3 (link leaves DEC website) and may be calculated using the Plant Score Sheet form (PDF, 57 KB)

 - Find currently scored wastewater treatment plants (PDF, 3.0 MB), by SPDES number and information about their unit processes, point score, and plant classification.